jeguzzi/coppeliasim-aseba/README.md

   - proximity communication
   - tap detection from acceletometer
   - basic support for rc, microphone, speaker, battery, and temperature sensor.
-  - multiple robots on the same Aseba network (without the need of asebaswitch)
+  - multiple robots on the same Aseba network (without the need of running `asebaswitch`)
-  - customizable Thymio aseba node
+  - customizable Thymio Aseba node
   - custom Aseba nodes implemented in lua
-  - loading aseba scripts from lua
+  - loading Aseba scripts from lua